 A year ago, Microsoft announced some changes around the mailbox recovery options for Exchange Online customers.
-In a nutshell, they introduced the New-MailboxRestoreRequest, which can be used to easily copy the data from any soft-deleted mailbox.
-You can read my summary of the process here: http://www.michev.info/Blog/Post/1112/
+In a nutshell, they introduced the New-MailboxRestoreRequest cmdlet, which can be used to easily copy the data from any soft-deleted mailbox.
+You can read my summary of the process here: https://www.michev.info/Blog/Post/1112/

 In the original announcement, they also mentioned that they will be making some changes around the Get-RemovedMailbox cmdlet.
 More specifically, they are removing the cmdlet.
 Which in turn results in removing the ability for Office 365 administrators to recover hard-deleted mailboxes.
 Well, the changes are now rolled out to all Exchange Online tenants, without much noise.
 No blog posts, no updates on the TechNet documentation, no notification on the Message Center, nada.
 The only relevant bits of information I was able to find are updates on the original blog post.
 Here’s what the updates say: